The Sea South is named because it was south of the Jaredite Land Northward:

 12 And it came to pass that he fought with Lib, in which Lib did smite upon his arm that he was wounded; nevertheless, the army of Coriantumr did press forward upon Lib, that he fled to the borders upon the seashore.

 13 And it came to pass that Coriantumr pursued him; and Lib gave battle unto him upon the seashore.

 14 And it came to pass that Lib did smite the army of Coriantumr, that they fled again to the wilderness of Akish.

 15 And it came to pass that Lib did pursue him until he came to the plains of Agosh.
 And Coriantumr had taken all the people with him as he fled before Lib in that quarter of the land whither he fled.

 16 And when he had come to the plains of Agosh he gave battle unto Lib, and he smote upon him until he died; nevertheless, the brother of Lib did come against Coriantumr in the stead thereof, and the battle became exceedingly sore, in the which Coriantumr fled again before the army of the brother of Lib.
 (Ether 14)

-Before the land was lifted up at the Coming of Jesus, the water flowed freely from Lake Erie into ancient Lake Tonawanda [Sea that Divided the Land & Sea South] via Tonawanda Creek.
-Even today, part of Tonawanda Creek is being used to flow water inland from Lake Erie into the Erie Canal, otherwise it flows into Lake.
+Before the land was lifted up at the Coming of Jesus, the water flowed freely from Lake Erie into ancient Lake Tonawanda [Sea that Divides the Land & Sea South] via Tonawanda Creek.
+Even today, part of Tonawanda Creek is being used to flow water inland from Lake Erie into the Erie Canal; otherwise, it flows into Lake Erie.